 Don’t Take Your Child’s Behavior Personally

-Taking their child’s conduct personally is one of the most common mistakes parents make.
+Taking their children’s behavior personally is one of the most common mistakes parents make.
 The reality is that you should never fall into that trap since your neighbour’s teen is doing the same thing to his parents.
 And your cousin’s daughter is abusing her parents in the same way.
 Every child has disagreements with their parents.
-Your job is to be as impartial as possible while dealing with your child’s conduct.
+Your job is to be as impartial as possible while dealing with your children’s behavior.

 When parents don’t know how to cope with these situations effectively, they may feel powerless and fearful.
 As a result, people frequently overreact to situations or underreact to situations.